Room: Sleeping room

 A bedroom is the room where a bed is located, and whose primary purpose is sleeping.
 A master bedroom may have an en suite bathroom.
 A guest room is a bedroom used primarily by overnight guests.
 The nursery is a bedroom for babies or young children.
 It may be separate from the playroom, which is a room where the children's toys are kept.

 Bedrooms may be used for other purposes.
 A large house might have separate rooms for these other functions, such as a dressing room for changing clothes (also seen in clothing stores and businesses where people need to change clothes, but do not need to sleep).
 In Tudor times, a bedroom might have a separate closet, for praying and seeking privacy; this architectural idea lives on in the storage closet.

 In the United Kingdom, many houses are built to contain a box-room (box room or boxroom) that is easily identifiable, being smaller than the others.
 The small size of these rooms limits their use, and they tend to be used as a small single bedroom, small child's bedroom, or as a storage room.
 Other box rooms may house a live-in domestic worker.
 Traditionally, and often seen in country houses and larger suburban houses up until the 1930s in Britain, the box room was for the storage of boxes, trunks, portmanteaux, and the like, rather than for bedroom use.
+In Ireland, a return room is a box room added between floors at the turn ("return") of a staircase.
+Return rooms may be added as extensions, and are sometimes used or converted for other functions such as a kitchen or bathroom.

 A sick room is a specialized room, sometimes just large enough to contain a bed, where a family member could be conveniently tended and kept separate from the rest of the household while recuperating from an illness.